-Initially trained as a historian of philosophy, Gideon Manning has complementary interests in European intellectual, social, and cultural history.
+Initially trained as a historian of philosophy and science, Gideon Manning has complementary interests in European intellectual, social, and cultural history.
 His research focuses primarily on the history and philosophy of medical and scientific ideas and practices, with particular emphasis on changing conceptions of the human and animal body, life, death, health, explanation, and nature during the early modern period and the rise of experimentation and mechanism as they relate to these concepts.
 He is similarly interested in historiographical questions and the long reception of the early modern period, especially in recent philosophy, medicine, and popular culture.
-Manning’s earliest work addressed the 17th-century natural philosopher and mathematician René Descartes but increasingly has turned; first, to Descartes’s transnational reception, how later 17th-century Cartesians saw themselves in relation to Descartes, and how they defined the Cartesian legacy; and second, to recovering the importance of medicine to early modern philosophy and science as a vehicle for expanding the sources and voices included in historical scholarship surrounding the so-called “scientific revolution.”
+Manning’s earliest work addressed the 17th-century natural philosopher and mathematician René Descartes, but increasingly he has turned, first, to Descartes’s transnational reception, how later 17th-century Cartesians saw themselves in relation to Descartes, and how they defined the Cartesian legacy, and second, to recovering the importance of medicine to early modern philosophy and science as a vehicle for expanding the sources and voices included in historical scholarship surrounding the so-called “scientific revolution.”
 Manning’s areas of specialization span early modern philosophy, the history of medicine and the life sciences, medical humanities, and contemporary bioethics.

 Co-edited with Lisa Jardine.
 Testimonies: States of Mind and States of the Body in the Early Modern Period.
 New York: Springer, Forthcoming.

 “Descartes and Medicine.”
 In The Oxford Handbook for Descartes and Cartesianism, edited by Steven Nadler, et al., 157-77.
 Oxford: Oxford University Press, 2019.

 “Health in the Early Modern Philosophical Tradition.”
 In Health: A History, edited by Peter Adamson, 180-221.
 Oxford: Oxford University Press, 2018.